offen/offen/docs/running-offen/configuring-the-application.md

 ---

-The `SECRETS` namespace collects secrets used for signing cookies and hashing account data.
+The `SECRETS` namespace collects secrets used for signing cookies.
 All of the values are required to be populated.

 ### `OFFEN_SECRETS_COOKIEEXCHANGE`

-No default value. __Required__.
+No default value.

 A Base64 encoded secret that is used for signing cookies.
 Ideally, it is of 16 bytes length.
-Changing this value during the lifecycle of the application means all currently active account user sessions are invalidated and users would have to log in again.

-### `OFFEN_SECRETS_EMAILSALT`

-No default value. __Required__.

-Offen does not store Email addresses in plain text, but in a hashed form.
-This salt is used for hashing addresses.
-Ideally, it is of 16 bytes length.
-This value is not expected to change during the lifecycle of an Offen instance.
-Changing it would mean all existing user accounts **cannot log in anymore**.
+If this is not set, a random value will be created at application startup.
+This means that an application restart would invalidate all existing sessions.
+If you do not want this behavior, populate this value.

 ---